Perfect 14: Malaysia

 It’s worth having a local guide here to help you scratch under the surface and discover the lesser known areas of the city like Jalan Masjid India (known as Indian Mosque street) and the key sights in the colonial core like the Sultan Abdul Samad Building, an impressive example of Mughal style colonial architecture.

 If you’re out early in the morning make sure you sample some roti canai on the streets.
 I love watching the skill that goes into making this wafer thin flatbread (almost like a pancake).
-It’s served with a tasty curry sauce on the side, my favourite breakfast in Malaysia!
+It’s served with a tasty curry sauce on the side, my favorite breakfast in Malaysia!

-My favourite time of day in KL is the evening though; the temperature drops, the buildings are beautifully illuminated and the city’s inhabitants spill onto the streets.
+My favorite time of day in KL is the evening though; the temperature drops, the buildings are beautifully illuminated and the city’s inhabitants spill onto the streets.
 KL has an enviable selection of superb restaurants, but you really can’t beat the hawker stalls at the top of Bukit Bintang to really get a feel for the city.

 Days 6 and 7: Cameron Highlands - A colonial retreat